Tech Tools for Teachers: Podcasting

 Many podcasts, like radio shows, are based around specific themes, so you could get your students to choose a theme they are interested in and create a series of shows based around that theme.
 This could be something like their favourite sport, what’s on TV, a celebrity gossip show, a history show or even a show to help lower-level students learn English.

-You can download this video screencast tutorial on using Audioboo and a printable how-to guide at the links on the top right-hand side of this page.
+You can download a printable how-to guide on how to use Audioboom at the links on the top right-hand side of this page.

-Audioboo also has free apps available for iPad and iPhone and Android.
+Audioboo also has free apps available for iPad and iPhone.
 These are ideal to use in class to record students speaking or for your students to use for projects or live news reports if they have mobile devices.
-It also synchronizes with other services like Facebook, Twitter, Posterous and Thumblr, which can be really useful if you or your students use social-networking platforms.
+It also synchronizes with other services like Facebook and Twitter, which can be really useful if you or your students use social-networking platforms.

 Voxopop – http://www.voxopop.com/

 This is a free service which can be used to create asynchronous audio discussions.
 Unlike many podcasting sites, it is interactive and it enables listeners to record a response to the audio they hear.
 This is especially useful if you want to create discussion around your podcast topics, or if you use it to create sentence drills and you want students to create their own recording of each drill.
 The discussion threads can be downloaded to mobile devices.
 Click here for an example of Voxopop being used to create a chain story.